"

 1. Use the Visual Editor

-2. Use the Text Editor
+2. Use the Code Editor

 3. HTML Basics

 4. , , … Here is an extended version of the text from above with more HTML tags: The Background A long, long time ago, in a galaxy far, far away, there lived a fine young man unaware of various things about his past, including: the Force what his father was up to how to use a lightsaber.
 All that, however, was about to change.
 Three things were about to happen: he would discover the Force he would learn how to use a lightsaber, and he would meet his father.
 The Update Long after this fellow lived, a famous movie was made about his life.
 The movie was shot in Tunisia.
 Here is that text with markup: The Background A long, long time ago, in a galaxy far, far away, there lived a fine young man unaware of various things about his past, including: the Force what his father was up to how to use a lightsaber.
 All that, however, was about to change.
 Three things were about to happen: he would discover the Force he would learn how to use a lightsaber, and he would meet his father.
 The Update Long after this fellow lived, a famous movie was made about his life.
 The movie was shot in Tunisia.
 Write in Markdown ⚠️ We strongly recommend saving changes to existing content before enabling the Markdown editor, as unsupported elements will be removed when converting existing HTML content to Markdown.
 Users who prefer to write using Markdown can do so by activating the Parsedown Party plugin in their book.
-In networks where this plugin is installed and book admins are able to activate plugins, you can do so by completing two steps: Activate the Parsedown Party Plugin In your book’s dashboard, click Plugins In the Parsedown Party section, click Activate Enable Markdown in Your Book Chapter Open the chapter in the Visual editor In the Status & Visibility section, click Enable next to Markdown The visual/text editor interface will now be replaced by a simple Markdown-based editor.
+In networks where this plugin is installed and book admins are able to activate plugins, you can do so by completing two steps: Activate the Parsedown Party Plugin In your book’s dashboard, click Plugins In the Parsedown Party section, click Activate Enable Markdown in Your Book Chapter Open the chapter in the Visual editor In the Status & Visibility section, click Enable next to Markdown The visual/code editor interface will now be replaced by a simple Markdown-based editor.
 You can revert the default visual/text editor interface by clicking the Disable button next to the Markdown option in the Status & Visibility menu.
 Note: The Parsedown Party plugin is not available on the Pressbooks.pub network.
 Please contact your network manager if you are creating your book on another Pressbooks network and do not see the plugin menu or the Parsedown Party plugin in your book,

 5. Write in Markdown